“The prince demands justice for your crimes! And I am here to claim it in his stead!”

 The mimic is there.
 Caroline isn’t sure if he was always there, or if he just appeared now.
 He presses the attack against his domitor’s target, weaving a second lethal dance of steel.
 But in even this, he is but a hollow facsimile of his master.
 There is no ferocity, not even icy detachment in his movements.
 He seems almost disinterested.
 He might as well be mowing the lawn.
 He duels Caroline as Lou and the one-eyed wraith keep his domitor occupied.
 He slashes his sword across her knuckles, causing her to drop her blade.
 Ferris shoots him in the back.
 He staggers.
 Caroline delivers a snap kick that knocks his sword from slackened fingers.
 She catches it and stabs him straight through the heart.

 The empty-eyed man stares down at the steel embedded in his chest with all the interest that a spinning laundry cycle might evince.

 Like his life wasn’t even worth noting.

 Caroline would be lying if she said the light went out in his eyes, for she cannot say if there was any light in them to begin with.
 He gasps no final words.
 He makes no sound, not even a death rattle.
-But his body makes the same thump as any body when it hits the ground at her feet.
+But his body makes the same thump as any body when it hits the ground.

 Caroline: Later, perhaps, she’ll reflect on this moment.
 When the ghoul that repeatedly humiliated her met his end on the edge of her sword.
 She’ll reflect on the moment with satisfaction.